roflcoopter/viseron/README.md

 | logging | dictionary | optional | see [Logging](#logging) | Overrides the global log settings for the motion detector. <br>This affects all logs named ```lib.motion.<camera name>``` and  ```lib.nvr.<camera name>.motion``` |

 Motion detection works by creating a running average of frames, and then comparing the current frame to this average.\
-If enough changes have occured, motion will be detected.\
+If enough changes have occurred, motion will be detected.\
 By using a running average, the "background" image will adjust to daylight, stationary objects etc.\
 [This](https://www.pyimagesearch.com/2015/06/01/home-surveillance-and-motion-detection-with-the-raspberry-pi-python-and-opencv/) blogpost from PyImageSearch explains this procedure quite well.